openeuropa/oe_paragraphs/README.md

 The module provides the following paragraph types:

 - **Accordion**: The Accordion paragraph is a collection of collapsible items with icon, title and long text required fields.
 - **Accordion item**: The Accordion item paragraph is a single accordion with icon, title and long text required fields.
 It is intended to be used exclusively in conjunction with the "Accordion" paragraph.
 - **Content row**: The Content row paragraph allows editors to group multiple paragraphs together.
 An in-page navigation can be shown optionally.
 - **Contextual navigation**: The Contextual navigation paragraph allows editors to add a number of links that helps the user navigate the page.
 The links, their visibility limit and navigation label can be configured using the available fields.
+- **Iframe**: The Iframe paragraph allows editors to add iframes using media Iframe.
 - **Links block**: The Links block paragraph displays a list of links, with an optional title.
 It is used for instance with the dropdown component.
 - **Listing item**: The Listing item paragraph displays content teasers.
 A list item is available in the following variants: default, date item, highlighted and thumbnail with primary or secondary image.
 - **Listing item block**: The Listing item block paragraph allows editors to group multiple Listing item paragraphs in one, two or three columns.
 An optional link can be added to the block.